 Lorenzo Meloni explores the consequences of ongoing conflicts in the Middle East, highlighting the human toll of war

-In 2011, he finished his photography studies and immediately entered Contrasto, a major Italian photographic agency.
-His work currently focuses on the political balances of the Middle East and the consequences of its conflicts on the population.
-He moved to Beirut (2012 – 2014) and dedicated himself to long-term projects regarding the aftermath of the fall of Gaddafi in Libya, the conflict in Syria, with a certain attention to area of Rojava, and its consequences in Lebanon.
+In 2011, he finished his photography studies and immediately joined Contrasto, a major Italian photographic agency.
+He lived in Beirut from 2012 to 2014 and dedicated himself to long-term projects regarding the aftermath of the fall of Gaddafi in Libya, the conflict in Syria (specifically the area of Rojava) and its impact in Lebanon, between 2014 to 2016.
+His work currently focuses on the consequences of the Sykes-Picot agreement and the military and political intervention of the West in the Middle East.

-His work has been exhibited at Italian and international festivals such as the Venice Biennale, Visa pour L’Image, Les Rencontres d’Arles, Boutographies and Fotoleggendo and it has been featured in internationally prominent publications including The Telegraph, TIME, Le Figaro, Vanity Fair, Internazionale, L’Espresso, La Repubblica.
+Meloni’s work has been exhibited in festivals worldwide including the Venice Biennale, Visa pour L’Image, Les Rencontres d’Arles, Boutographies and Fotoleggendo and has been featured in global publications including The Telegraph, TIME, Le Figaro, Vanity Fair, Internazionale, L’Espresso, La Repubblica.